-These Kitsap County Road Standards have been authorized by the Kitsap County Board of Commissioners to govern the design and construction of publicly maintained roadways within existing County right_of_way or roadways on private property that are to be dedicated to Kitsap County for right_of_way.
+These Kitsap County Road Standards have been authorized by the Kitsap County Board of Commissioners to govern the design and construction of publicly maintained roadways within existing County right-of-way or roadways on private property that are to be dedicated to Kitsap County for right-of-way.

-These Standards were developed to provide minimum design requirements for the safety, welfare, and convenience of the traveling public.
+These Standards were developed to provide minimum design requirements for the safety, welfare and convenience of the traveling public.
 They are intended to assist, but not to substitute for, competent work by design professionals.
-It is expected that land surveyors, engineers, and architects will bring to each project the their best skills from their respective disciplines.
+It is expected that land surveyors, engineers, and architects will bring to each project the best skills from their respective disciplines.
 Application of minimum requirements does not take the place of sound engineering practice.
 Project Engineers designing road improvements under these standards should take into account all available information and use professional judgment based on training and experience to make final design determinations.
-Acceptance of plans by the County does not relieve the proponent or engineer from responsibility for ensuring that the design, specifications, and construction comply with current engineering standards and applicable federal and state laws and codes.
+Acceptance of plans by the County does not relieve the proponent or engineer from responsibility for ensuring that the design, specifications and construction comply with current engineering standards and applicable federal and state laws and codes.

 These Standards are not intended to represent the legal standard by which the County's duty to the traveling public is to be measured.
-These Standards are also not intended to limit any reasonable innovative or creative effort that could improve improves quality or reduce reduces costs or potential environmental impacts.
-Any proposed departure from these Standards willshall be judged on the likelihood that it willshall produce a compensatory or comparable result, in every way adequate for County road users and residents and without significant reduction in level of service, safety, or operational efficiency.
+These Standards are also not intended to limit any reasonable innovative or creative effort that could improve quality or reduce costs or potential environmental impacts.
+Any proposed departure from these Standards will be judged on the likelihood that it will produce a compensatory or comparable result, in every way adequate for County road users and residents and without significant reduction in level of service, safety, or operational efficiency.

-Kitsap County encourages the use of low impact development techniques which conserve natural areas and that minimize impervious surfaces, loss of native vegetation and runoff generation associated with development impacts..
-The County Engineer may support deviations from adopted standards when low impact development techniques are employed without risk to the traveling public, critical infrastructure, or maintenance operations.
+Kitsap County encourages the use of low impact development techniques which conserve natural areas and minimize development impacts.
+The County Engineer may support deviations from adopted standards when low impact development techniques are employed without risk to the traveling public, critical infrastructure or maintenance operations.